Best dehumidifiers for tackling damp and drying laundry — tried and tested by the Ideal Home team

 The best dehumidifiers for drying clothes and tackling damp, mould, and condensation – tried and tested recommendations from Meaco, Pro Breeze, De'Longhi, and more

-Finding one of the best dehumidifiers for your home can offer a simple and reliable solution to the build-up of damp, mould, and condensation - and they can even dry your clothes in winter.
-After all, dehumidifiers extract excess moisture from the air to maintain the ideal humidity level for a house.
+Utilising one of the best dehumidifiers can offer a simple and reliable solution to the build-up of damp, mould, and condensation in your home - and it can even speed up the drying process of wet clothes.
+That’s because these handy contraptions extract excess moisture from the air to maintain the ideal humidity level you need to live comfortably in your house.

-However, just as buying one of the best air purifiers can leave you scratching your head, buying a dehumidifier can also be daunting.
-You might spend days or even weeks trying to decode exactly what extraction rates, desiccant vs compressor, tank capacity, and continuous drainage really mean, and I'd hate for you to spend your money on a dehumidifier that doesn't quite work for your home.
+However, just as buying one of the best air purifiers can leave you scratching your head, buying a dehumidifier can also be a minefield.
+You might spend days or even weeks trying to decode exactly what extraction rates, desiccant vs compressor, tank capacity, and laundry modes really mean and how they suit your needs and requirements.
+And as someone who likes to get as much bang for my buck, I'd hate for you to spend your money on a dehumidifier that doesn't quite work for your home.

-That's why myself and a team of certified experts have spent months diligently following Ideal Home's dehumidifier testing process to evaluate everything you need to know about the best dehumidifiers on the market today - from how well they tackle damp to how much they cost to run and what size homes they'd suit.
-Taking all of that into account, I'm confident that the top-of-the-class picks in this best dehumidifier guide are a worthy investment.
+That's why I and a team of certified experts have spent months following Ideal Home's dehumidifier testing process, testing some of the bestselling dehumidifiers on the market and lesser-known products, all offering a solution to excess moisture.
+We’ve evaluated everything you need to know about them, from how well they tackle damp to how much they cost to run and what size homes they'd suit.
+With this information at hand, I’ve been able to narrow them down to my top 6 best dehumidifier picks.

 The quick list